yoshita1105/MakerMania_ThinkInk/Training Material/Yoshita's work /naruto.md

 > Learned the basic operation and setup of a 3D printer

--> Explored the complete workflow from digital model to physical prototype
+> Explored the complete workflow from digital model to physical prototype

+## 5th June

+> Designed a calendar using LaserCAD.

+## 6th June

+> Worked on video creation.

+> Edited the video.

+## 8th June

+> Attended a session on the SCAMPER method conducted by Sir.

+> Learned how SCAMPER can be used to generate innovative ideas and improve existing products.

+> Participated in discussions related to problem statements.